GDPR - Freedom of Information PolicyNorth Ealing Primary School

 Public Authorities should be clear and proactive about the information they will make public.
 For this reason, a publication scheme is available and can be found at section 2 of this policy.

 This policy does not form part of any individual’s terms and conditions of employment with the School and is not intended to have contractual effect.

-This policy should be used in conjunction with the school’s Internet Use Policy and Data Protection Policy.
+This policy should be used in conjunction with the school’s Data Protection Policy.

-Data Protection enquiries (or subject access requests) are requests where the enquirer asks to see what personal information the school holds about the enquirer.
+Data Protection enquiries (or Subject Access Requests/SARs) are requests where the enquirer asks to see what personal information the school holds about the enquirer.
 If the enquiry is a Data Protection request, the School’s Data Protection Policy should be followed.

-Environmental Information Regulations enquiries are those which relate to air, water, land, natural sites, built environment, flora and fauna, and health, and any decisions and activities affecting any of these.
-These could therefore include enquiries about recycling, phone masts, school playing fields, car parking etc. If the enquiry is about environmental information, follow the guidance on the Department for Environment, Food and Rural Affairs (DEFRA) website.
+Environmental Information Regulations enquiries are those which relate to air, water, land, natural sites, built environment, flora and fauna, health, and any decisions and activities affecting any of these.
+These could, therefore, include enquiries about recycling, phone masts, school playing fields, car parking etc. If the enquiry is about environmental information, follow the guidance on the Department for Environment, Food and Rural Affairs (DEFRA) website.

-Freedom of Information requests must be made in writing, (including email), and should include the enquirers name and correspondence address (email addresses are allowed), and state what information they require.
+Freedom of Information requests must be made in writing, (including email), and should include the enquirer’s name, correspondence address (email addresses are allowed), and state what information they require.
 There must be enough information in the request to be able to identify and locate the information.
 If this information is covered by one of the other pieces of legislation (as referred to above), they will be dealt with under the relevant policy/procedure related to that request.

 If the request is ambiguous and/or the School require further information in order to deal with your request, the School will request this further information directly from the individual making the request.
 Please note that the School do not have to deal with the request until the further information is received.
 Therefore, the time limit starts from the date that the School receives all information required in order to deal with the request.

 The requester does not have to mention the Act, nor do they have to say why they want the information.
 There is a duty to respond to all requests, telling the enquirer whether or not the information is held, and supplying any information that is held, except where exemptions apply.
-There is a time limit of 20 working days excluding school holidays for responding to the request.
+There is a time limit of 20 school days (i.e. excluding school holidays) for responding to the request.

 Provided all requirements are met for a valid request to be made, the School will provide the information that it holds (unless an exemption applies).